Get Fit with These Kettlebell Exercises

 - Next, bend at your knees and hips to lower yourself into the quarter squat

-- Extend your hips and knees while extending your arm in order to push the kettlebell over your head and hold for a second
+- Extend your hips and knees while extending your arm in order to push the kettlebell over your head and hold it for a second

 - With full control, lower the kettlebell to the starting position